menu-driver/menu-driver/README.md

 #### Directly

 You can generate menu HTML and store it on S3 using the Single Platform configuration information stored in your ````samconfig.toml```` without using any SAM or Lambda stuff.
-You have to do a SAM build every time you want to see different output if you run the code through SAM Local.
+You have to do a SAM build with `sam build --use-container` every time you want to see different output if you run the code through SAM Local.
 If all that you really want is to generate HTML while you're working on menu templates, then run the HTML generation code directly with this Rake task:

     rake generate[hakkasan-mayfair]